 2012-13: Bird skated for St. John’s Prep as a junior.
 In 19 regular season games he scored 10 goals with 12 assists.
 St. John’s was the top ranked team heading into the Super Eight Tournament and defeated Central Catholic in a three-game quarterfinal series before falling 2-1 to Austin Prep in the semifinals; finishing the year 19-4-1.
 In February he committed to playing college hockey at Brown in 2015-16.
 Bird was selected by Rimouski in the 14th round (252nd overall) in the QMJHL Entry Draft and was chosen by Tri-City in the 18th round (257th overall) of the USHL Entry Draft.

 2013-14: Bird transferred to Kimball Union Academy in New Hampshire in his senior year; skating for former University of Maine head coach Tim Whitehead in the New England prep hockey league.
 He was the second-leading scorer for the Wildcats behind 2015 draft-eligible left wing A.J.
 Greer.
 Bird scored 33 goals with 27 assists in 37 games.
 He scored his final goal in the NEPSIHA Small School championship game as Kimball Union defeated Dexter 5-1.
-Bird was ranked 117th in Central Scouting’s final rankings for the 2014 NHL Draft, and was took part in the NHL Scouting Combine in May.
+Bird was ranked 117th in the Central Scouting final rankings and took part in the NHL Scouting Combine in May.
 He was selected by Columbus in the fifth round (137th overall) in the 2014 NHL Draft.